Postpartum

 Day 2 mom and dad with baby

 Our Birthing Suites or our Mom-Baby patient rooms are where you will stay for your hospitalization.
 Usually you will stay two days if you have had a vaginal delivery and three days if you have had a Cesarean birth.
 Your Postpartum stay begins the period of recovery and getting to know your baby.
 Visitors are welcome to share in your joyous event, but you may find long visits tiring.
-This policy may change during the COVID-19 pandemic.
+This policy is subject to change during events such as the COVID-19 pandemic.

 Your physician will order several treatments for your recovery and comfort.
 Please do not postpone these treatments when visitors are present; the treatments help you heal faster and feel better.